-Payment Systems in Norway and Options for Cross-Border Money Transfers
+Payment Systems and Methods in Norway

 If you had to name one of the world’s top cashless countries, and you said Norway, you'd be on the money.

 Like its fellow Nordic countries or the UK, Norway has a reputation for moving past cash and straight into a digital-first payments society.

 So what are your best money transfer options in a country where only 4% of all transactions are made using banknotes and coins?